EbenezerJesuraj/EbenezerJesuraj/README.md

 - 🎓 M.Sc.
 Theoretical Computer Science at [PSG College of Technology](https://www.psgtech.edu/)..
 - 🌱 I’m currently learning Deep Learning for Solving Time Series Classification Problems and Visualization Aspects of Neural Nets..
 - ⚡ Fun fact: I Love to talk about Science, Technology, Aviation, Life Philosophy..
-- 💬 Ask me about anything under the Sun on Computer Science..

 <!--
 **EbenezerJesuraj/EbenezerJesuraj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.